Read more about some of my most formative experiences.

 While I already considered myself politically well-versed, I was exposed to several issues and movements that I had never deeply considered before.
 I attended hearings and conducted interviews on the D.C. statehood movement, covered issues regarding national infrastructure and transportation, and probed members of Congress in the midst of the Kevin McCarthy speaker debacle.

-Wisconsin Politics & Me
+Covering Wisconsin Politics

 During the same trip to Wisconsin where I wrote this article, I was able to meet Mandela Barnes, former lieutenant governor of Wisconsin and candidate in the 2022 Senate race against longtime conservative Senator Ron Johnson.
 While Barnes did not win the election, his speeches and platform were representative of a blue wave that is still sweeping across the swing state.